bufbuild/protobuf-es/MANUAL.md

 > [!TIP]
 >
-> Custom option can be read from generated code, or from the schema passed to a plugin.
+> Custom options can be read from generated code, or from the schema passed to a plugin.
 See the example in
 > our [guide for writing plugins](#writing-plugins).

-> [!TIP]
 >
 > To learn more about custom options in Protobuf, see the [language guide][protobuf.dev/customoptions].

 ### Reflection API

+Reflection allows you to inspect a schema and dynamically manipulate data.
+This section explains the core primitives and shows how to write a function to redact sensitive information from messages.

 The reflection API provides a simple interface to access and manipulate messages without knowing their type.
 As an example, let's write a simple function to redact sensitive fields from a message, using the custom option we